ermisnetwork/ermis-chat-js-sdk/README.md

 $ yarn add ermis-chat-js-sdk
 ```

-### Step 3: Install the WalletConnect
+### Step 3: Install WalletConnect

-You need to install WalletConnect to sign and login to Chat SDK.
-[WalletConnect docs](https://docs.walletconnect.com/appkit/javascript/core/installation), [Wagmi docs](https://wagmi.sh)
+You need to install WalletConnect to sign in and login to the Chat SDK.
+For more details, refer to the [WalletConnect docs](https://docs.walletconnect.com/appkit/javascript/core/installation) and [Wagmi docs](https://wagmi.sh).

-### Step 4: Login to ErmisChat
+### Step 4: Integrate Login via Wallet

-After install WalletConnect, you need import the ErmisAuth to Initialize.
+After installing WalletConnect, import the WalletConnect to initialize it:

 ```javascript
 import { WalletConnect } from 'ermis-chat-js-sdk';